MathurMohit2808/Error_handling_Metacrafters/README.md

 - Split shares
 - Transfer shares

-The contract ensures that only authorized users can trade shares and maintains a list of authorized addresses.
-It also provides functions to check the balance of shares held by an address.
+The agreement keeps track of approved addresses and guarantees that only authorized users are able to trade shares.
+Additionally, it offers tools for determining how many shares an address currently owns.

 ## Code Explanation